-[(a) As soon as it is known that the operation will temporarily cease for more than 30 days, the operator shall submit a notice of intention, in writing, to temporarily cease the operation.
-The notice shall include a statement of the exact number of acres that will have been affected in the permit area, the extent and kind of reclamation of those areas, and identification of the disposal, regrading, revegetation, monitoring and water treatment activities which will continue during the temporary cessation.

-(b) Temporary cessation of an operation may not exceed 90 days unless the Department approves a longer period for reasons of seasonal shutdown or labor strike.

-(c) Temporary cessation does not relieve the operator of the obligation to comply with any provisions of the permit.

-(d) The operator shall install the system for preventing precipitation from contacting the coal refuse when the temporary cessation exceeds 90 days.
-The Department may approve a longer period, not to exceed 1 year, for reasons of a labor strike or business necessity.]

-(a) Before temporary cessation status of operations for a period of 30 days or more, an operator shall submit to the Department a notice of intention to temporarily cease operations.
-The notice shall include:

-(1) A statement of the exact number of acres affected in the permit area,

-(2) A description of the extent and kind of reclamation of the areas,
+- [(a) As soon as it is known that the operation will temporarily cease for more than 30 days, the operator shall submit a notice of intention, in writing, to temporarily cease the operation.
+The notice shall include a statement of the exact number of acres that will have been affected in the permit area, the extent and kind of reclamation of those areas, and identification of the disposal, regrading, revegetation, monitoring and water treatment activities which will continue during the temporary cessation. - (b) Temporary cessation of an operation may not exceed 90 days unless the Department approves a longer period for reasons of seasonal shutdown or labor strike. - (c) Temporary cessation does not relieve the operator of the obligation to comply with any provisions of the permit. - (d) The operator shall install the system for preventing precipitation from contacting the coal refuse when the temporary cessation exceeds 90 days.
+The Department may approve a longer period, not to exceed 1 year, for reasons of a labor strike or business necessity.] - (a) Before temporary cessation status of operations for a period of 30 days or more, an operator shall submit to the Department a notice of intention to temporarily cease operations.
+The notice shall include: - (1) a statement of the exact number of acres affected in the permit area, - (2) a description of the extent and kind of reclamation of the areas, - (3) a cost estimate for the Department to complete the reclamation, - (4) the timing of the implementation of the system to prevent precipitation from contacting the refuse, - (5) identification of the backfilling, regrading, revegetation, environmental monitoring, and water treatment activities that will continue during the temporary cessation status and,

-- (3) Identification of the backfilling, regrading, revegetation, environmental monitoring, and water treatment activities that will continue during the temporary cessation status and, - (4) A description of the status of the operation(s) which is the source of the coal refuse, - (b) Before temporary cessation status of operations for a period of 90 days or more, an operator shall submit to the Department a notice that may be included in, or subsequent to, the notice required under subsection (a), and includes: - (1) Confirmation that the current bond under the permit is sufficient to complete the reclamation of the coal refuse area, - (2) The timing of the installation of the phased system to prevent precipitation from contacting the refuse. - (c) Temporary cessation status of operations does not relieve the operator of the obligations to comply with the acts as defined in § 86.1, chapters 86-90, or the approved permit, including the obligation to submit an application for permit renewal at least 180 days before the expiration of the existing permit.
-The Department may enforce these obligations during the temporary cessation status of operations. - (d) Temporary cessation status ends with the resumption of coal refuse disposal operations.
-Any subsequent notices of temporary cessation status following the resumption of coal refuse operations must include updated information outlined in subsection (a). - (e) Temporary cessation status of the coal refuse area will end when the temporary cessation status for the operation(s) which is the source of the coal refuse ends by permanent cessation or operation(s) resume.
+- (6) a description of the status of the facility which is the source of the coal refuse, which may be considered as the justification for the temporary cessation of the coal refuse disposal facility. - (b) Temporary cessation status of operations does not relieve the operator of the obligations to comply with the acts as defined in § 86.1, chapters 86-90, or the approved permit, including the obligation to submit an application for permit renewal at least 180 days before the expiration of the existing permit.
+The Department may enforce these obligations during the temporary cessation status of operations. - (c) Temporary cessation status will end with the resumption of coal refuse disposal activities.
+Any subsequent notices of temporary cessation status must include updated information outlined in paragraph (a). - (d) Temporary cessation status will terminate where the Department finds a failure to comply with the acts as defined in § 86.1, chapters 86-90, or the approved permit.